visual-layer/visuallayer/README.md

 The following sections show how to use the `visuallayer` SDK to load, inspect and export a VL Dataset.

 ### Loading a dataset
-We offer handy functions to load datasets from the Dataset zoo.
+We offer handy functions to load datasets from the Dataset Zoo.
 First, let's list the datasets in the zoo with: